 In 2022, a new emblem appeared, used alongside the previous one.
 The emblem consists of a triangle formed from three separate checks.
 The design has symbolic meaning:

-• Represents the Greek letter delta.
+- Represents the Greek letter delta.
 The underlying word for its name is “door.”
-The FBLA movement is a door to success and a worthy income.
+The FBLA movement is a door to success and a path to a worthy income.

 Font and Colors

 The logo is executed in the movement’s classic colors: navy blue and gold.
 The shades reflect perfection.
-Education in the organization improves its members and provides knowledge for achieving excellent results in future careers.
+Education within the organization improves its members and equips them with the knowledge to achieve excellent results in their future careers.
 The inscription’s font impresses with harmony and beauty.
-The smoothness of the lines corresponds to the Apercu Pro family and conveys the importance of individuality, self-development, and character work to achieve success.
+The smoothness of the lines aligns with the Apercu Pro family and underscores the importance of individuality, self-development, and character development in achieving success.